helmfile/vals/README.md

 >
 > In some cases like you need to use an alternative credentials or project,
 > you'll likely need to set `GOOGLE_APPLICATION_CREDENTIALS` and/or `GCP_PROJECT` envvars.

+### Google Sheets

+- `ref+googlesheets://SPREADSHEET_ID?credentials_file=credentials.json#/KEY`

+Examples:

+- `ref+googlesheets://foobarbaz?credentials_file=credentials.json#/MYENV1` authenticates Google Sheets API using the credentials.json file, retrieve KVs from the sheet wit the spreadsheet ID "foobarbaz", and retrieves the value for the key "MYENV1".
+The `credentials.json` can be either a serviceaccount json key file, or client credentials file.
+In case it's a client credentials file, vals initiates a WebAuth flow and prints the URL.
+You open the URL with a browser, authenticate yourself there, copy the resulting auth code, input the auth code to vals.

 ### Terraform (tfstate)